 Same thing.
 I get to use my car, work on my schedule, and it’s my choice.

 They give me total control of the experience and my time, the same thing I get when ordering one to get a ride.

 Your CVP can be a simple one-liner, or include all of the following pieces:

 - Social proof

-It is a brilliant and easy way to increase your conversion rate.
-Optimizing it doesn’t cost anything (except some A/B testing software maybe), but has a big effect.
+It’s a brilliant and easy way to increase your conversion rate.
+Optimizing it doesn’t cost anything (except some A/B testing software, maybe), but has a big effect.

 Doesn’t that make you want to bang your head against the wall?
-This is the exact description Mobotix offers, for one of its thermal cameras.
+This is an actual description a company used for security cameras (that has been changed since, thankfully).

 Somehow, as soon as we sit down to write, we instantly go into “must sound smart” mode.

-Instead of keeping it simple, just like when we’re talking to a friend, we rack our brain to find the most complex terms and descriptions, so we sound sophisticated.
+Instead of keeping it simple, just like when we’re talking to a friend, we rack our brains to find the most complex terms and descriptions, so we sound sophisticated.